Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Application to TW Hydrae

-The spirals in the synthetic images with noise break up and are barely visible.
-Despite this, the simulated spirals seem to be a little bit more visible than observations.
-While we are preparing this manuscript, new analysis by \cite{Tsukagoshi2022} suggests that there may indeed be a tail (spiral) connected with the clump in the observation, which agrees more with our simulation.
-With a higher spatial resolution and sensitivity (bottom panels), both the clump and the spiral will become more resolved and apparent.
+The spirals in the middle panels of Figure \ref{fig:twhydraesim} break up and are barely visible.
+Despite this, the simulated spirals seem to be a little bit more visible than those in observations.
+While we are preparing this manuscript, new analysis by \cite{Tsukagoshi2022} suggests that there may indeed be a tail (spiral) connected with the clump in the observation, which agrees better with our simulation.
+With a higher spatial resolution and sensitivity (bottom panels of Figure \ref{fig:twhydraesim}), both the clump and the spiral will become more resolved and apparent.

 To test our model, we can compare the predicted intensity at another wavelength with observations, or compare the spectral index between observations at these two wavelengths.
 Fortunately, TW Hydrae has been observed at multiple wavelengths.
-We use the spectral index map computed by \cite{Macias2021} using ALMA Band 6 and 7 observations to compare with our model prediction in Figure \ref{fig:twaalpha}.
-As mentioned in Section \ref{sec:3dmodels}, when the envelope is marginally optically thick/thin ($\tau_{eff}=0.5$ for the TW Hydrae clump), the clump center has a lower spectral index due to the increase of the optical depth.
-Observations clearly show this decrease in the clump.
+We compare the spectral index map between ALMA Band 6 and 7 observations \citep{Macias2021} with our model prediction in Figure \ref{fig:twaalpha}.
+As mentioned in Section \ref{sec:3dmodels}, when the envelope is marginally optically thick ($\tau_{eff}=0.5$ for the TW Hydrae clump), the clump center has a lower spectral index due to the increase of the optical depth.
+Observations clearly show this decrease of $\alpha$ towards the clump center.
 Observations and theory agree reasonably well.